 What Are the Patterns in These Films?

-Perhaps the most discernible and pronounced patterns that connect these five films, is the current of psychoanalytical thought coupled with themes of irrepressible desires that ultimately come through.
+Perhaps the most discernible and pronounced pattern that connects these five films, is the current of psychoanalytical thought coupled with themes of irrepressible desires that ultimately come through.

-The protagonist marries in order to romance his new bride’s 14-year-old daughter, Dolores who he assigns the pet name of Lolita.
+The protagonist marries in order to romance his new bride’s 14-year-old daughter, Dolores who he assigns the pet name, Lolita.

 The similarities between these two films are found primarily in the form of the characters Dolores, and Thymian respectively.
 Both of these two women are inherently rather innocent and become entwined in the sick machinations of sordid perverted men.

 In the case of Dolores, who becomes the perverted Humbert’s, Lolita, she is simply a young girl to which Humbert projects his unnatural desires.